IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Discrimination against men and boys in international human rights law...

 >  ... should be understood to imply any distinction, exclusion, restriction or preference which is based on ... sex \...and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.[^35]
+Importantly, discrimaintion can occur due to the effect of policy or prgrames

 While human rights treaties prohibit discrimination based on sex, it is understood to include gender discrimination.
 So both discrimination based on beliefs, assumptions, about men and women, and that based on observable sex differences is prohibited.[^154]

-Discrimination includes acts and omissions
+Discrimination includes acts and failing to act when it is required (omissions).

 > Under international law, a failure to act in good faith to comply with the obligation in article 2, paragraph 2, to guarantee that the rights enunciated in the Covenant will be exercised without discrimination amounts to a violation. **Covenant rights can be violated through the direct action or omission by States parties**, including through their institutions or agencies at the national and local levels.[^155] *Emphasis added*